 Ever been frozen with fear?
 Things happening so fast you don’t know which way to run?
 Felt like a rabbit caught in the headlights?
-It might be part of your evolutionary survival strategy.
+It’s just part of your evolutionary survival strategy.

 The fight or flight response is something which everyone has experienced sometime in their lives, but fight or flight isn’t always a choice.